Peach emoji

 The peach emoji as it appears on X (formerly Twitter).

 The peach emoji (🍑) is a fruit emoji depicting a pinkish-orange peach.
 The emoji is noted for its resemblance to human buttocks or the vulva, owing to the center crease, and is consequently frequently used as a euphemism for such on social media.
-Often paired with the cherries emoji (🍒), the peach more often represents females, more specifically the human female sex organ.

 Development and usage history

 The peach emoji was originally included in proprietary emoji sets from au by KDDI.
 As part of a set of characters sourced from SoftBank Mobile, au by KDDI, and NTT Docomo emoji sets, the peach emoji was approved as part of Unicode 6.0 in 2010.
 Global popularity of emojis then surged in the early- to mid-2010s.
 The peach emoji has been included in the Unicode Technical Standard for emoji (UTS #51) since its first edition (Emoji 1.0) in 2015.